The unique and different types of phospholipids

 What are phospholipids?

 Phospholipids are unique and versatile molecules.
-They are of natural occurrence and the main components in cellular membranes.
-Arranged as a lipid bilayer, phospholipids play a significant role in the structure and functionality of biological membranes.
-In addition, they are involved in several cellular processes and used as excipient in various pharmaceutical formulations.
-Phospholipids are amphiphilic, which means they "love" both water and fat, and consist of a hydrophilic as well as a lipophilic moiety.
+They occur naturally and represent the main components of cellular membranes.
+Arranged in a lipid bilayer, they play a crucial role in the structure and function of biological membranes.
+In addition, they participate in many cellular processes and are used as excipients in pharmaceutical formulations.

 Figure 1.
 Chemical structure of a phospholipid as exampled by 1-palmitoyl-2-oleoyl-sn-glycero-3phosphocholine (POPC) and the different alternative headgroups varying in the type of alcohol: phosphatidylethanolamine (PE) with ethanolamine, phosphatidylglycerol (PG) with glycerol, phosphatidylserine (PS) with serine, and phosphatidylinositol (PI) with inositol.
 Figure adapted from Drescher S, van Hoogevest P, 2020.
 The Phospholipid Research Center: Current Research in Phospholipids and their Use in Drug Delivery, Pharmaceutics 12, 1235.1)